 - McLuhan’s later “interior landscape”. ↩

 - Wright suggests that there are different “fundamental” possibilities that originally structure human experience: “The characteristic activity of the human organism is not mechanical, topographical, and aggregative, but is rather dynamical, configurational and organismic.”
 What does ‘characteristic’ mean here?
 How does an individual or society ‘switch’ between these modes?
-What sort of time is implicated here? ↩
+What sort of time or times is implicated here? ↩